 Police arrested a man on Coral Princess in Alaska on Saturday (May 16), and they said he had confessed to murdering a Rockville couple.
 The couple were found dead on Mother's Day in their home.
 The suspect is the couple's neighbor.

 Montgomery County police announced that Scott Tomaszewski, 31-year-old, of Rockville, Maryland, had been arrested in Juneau, Alaska, while on a luxury cruise with his mother, father and 28-year-old sister.
-When police officers confronted the suspect, the four were disembarking from Coral Princess on Princess Cruise Line, destined for a whale watching excursion.
+When police officers confronted the suspect, the four were disembarking from Coral Princess on Princess Cruises, destined for a whale watching excursion.

 Montgomery County police detectives who traveled to Juneau, Alaska to question the 31-year-old said that during the questioning, Tomaszewski had admitted to killing Julianne and Richard Vilardo.
 On May 10, both were found stabbed to death by their daughter, who had went to check on them after they had not showed up for a Mother's Day event.